 Step 5.
 At the “New Path Rule” window that appears, enter the steps of the executable file you want to stop from running.
 It is mandatory to enter file extensions, i.e., *.exe, at the end to block only executable files.

 Step 7.
 Click OK.

 We suggest you block the following:-

-In some instances, if we want to unblock some .exe files, we need to follow the following steps:
+In some instances, if you want to unblock some .exe files, we need to follow the following steps:-

 Step 2.
 Select the Unrestricted option in the drop-down menu.